casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/leather jacket/index.md

 ## Leather Jacket in Sons of the Forest
 The Leather Jacket is cloth gear that will protect you against the weather a bit better than your default clothing will.

-The Leather Jacket doesn't have any durability, so there is no concern about it breaking.
+The Leather Jacket has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.

 ## Requirements for the Leather Jacket
 **Cave & Combat** - Some items require the player to solve a puzzle or use other collected items to obtain.
 For example, you may need to dig into the ground to find an item, so in situations like that, you will need a shovel.